 We strive to maintain the relevance, reliability, accuracy, completeness and currency of the personal information we hold and to protect its privacy and security.

-Estate Baron will take reasonable steps to protect your personal information from misuse, interference and loss, as well as unauthorised access, modification or disclosure.
+Konkrete will take reasonable steps to protect your personal information from misuse, interference and loss, as well as unauthorised access, modification or disclosure.
 We hold the personal information we collect on secure servers or in physical storage located in controlled environments and protect it by using up-to-date industry standard software protection programs and locks.
-Personal information is only accessible by officers, agents, service providers, contractors and employees of Estate Baron (on a need to know basis), unless it is disclosed to another party in accordance with this Policy.
+Personal information is only accessible by officers, agents, service providers, contractors and employees of Konkrete (on a need to know basis), unless it is disclosed to another party in accordance with this Policy.
 All employees are required to maintain the confidentiality of any personal information they handle.

 2. Who can I contact for further information, to gain access to my personal information or to make a complaint?